kdeldycke/kevin-deldycke-blog/content/posts/e107-to-wordpress-v07-support-categories-and-private-pages.md

   * Some little UI imporvements (to match admin UI consistency).

 Because of its de-facto standard status, my import script is now packaged as a `.zip` file.
-It can be downloaded from [my Linux Scripts section](https://kevin.deldycke.com/code/).
+It can be downloaded from [its repository](https://github.com/kdeldycke/e107-importer).